NguyenTJoseph/reading-notes/StructuringWebPages.md

 # Structuring Web Pages
 ## Process and Design
 ### Who is the site for?
 Understanding the audience for your website is important.
-Websites should be designed for the traget audience.
+Websites should be designed for the target audience.
 Look for the individuals that will use your site and think about that demographic.
 - Age Range
 - Sex
 - Country